JuliaLang/julia/README.md

 ## Developer tips

-If you're adding additional compatibility code to this package, the following shell script is a useful for extracting the version number from a git commit SHA:
+If you're adding additional compatibility code to this package, the following shell script is useful for extracting the version number from a git commit SHA:

 ```sh
 #! /bin/bash